 CURRENT_DIR

-command: Shows the absolute path of your current location in the filesystem.
+The pwd command: Shows the absolute path of your current location in the filesystem.

 Displaying the Captured Values